oracle/terraform-provider-oci/website/docs/r/core_boot_volume.html.markdown

 ---
 layout: "oci"
-page_title: "OCI: oci_core_boot_volume"
+page_title: "Oracle Cloud Infrastructure: oci_core_boot_volume"
 sidebar_current: "docs-oci-resource-core-boot_volume"
 description: |-
-  Creates and manages an OCI BootVolume
+  Provides the Boot Volume resource in Oracle Cloud Infrastructure Core service
 ---

 # oci_core_boot_volume
-The `oci_core_boot_volume` resource creates and manages an OCI BootVolume
+This resource provides the Boot Volume resource in Oracle Cloud Infrastructure Core service.

 Creates a new boot volume in the specified compartment from an existing boot volume or a boot volume backup.
-For general information about boot volumes, see [Boot Volumes](https://docs.us-phoenix-1.oraclecloud.com/Content/Block/Concepts/bootvolumes.htm).
+For general information about boot volumes, see [Boot Volumes](https://docs.cloud.oracle.com/iaas/Content/Block/Concepts/bootvolumes.htm).
 You may optionally specify a *display name* for the volume, which is simply a friendly name or description.
 It does not have to be unique, and you can change it.
 Avoid entering confidential information.